Other Prohibited Activities

 Discretionary Authority Without Written Authorization

-The time/price exception: if a customer says "buy 100 shares of XYZ at the best price today," the BD or IA may decide when during the day and at what price to execute without needing written discretionary authority.
+• The time/price exception applies regardless of whether the professional is a broker-dealer or an investment adviser: if a customer says "buy 100 shares of XYZ at the best price today," the professional may decide when during the day and at what price to execute without needing written discretionary authority.

 Exam Tip: Gotchas